Neural Active Learning on Heteroskedastic Distributions: Experiments

 Secondly, when the fine-tuning technique is added, we observe a significant and consistent boost in the performance of all algorithms across all settings.

 Lastly, with fine-tuning, the proposed \textsc{LHD} algorithm outperforms all other techniques.
 We analyze the performance of the techniques with fine-tuning throughout the 10 active learning rounds, as shown in Figure~\ref{fig:cifar10finetune} and Figure~\ref{fig:svhnfinetune}, which shows that \textsc{LHD} outperforms all the other techniques throughout active learning rounds.
+Furthermore, Figure~\ref{fig:svhnfinetune} demonstrates catastrophic failure of uncertainty-based active learning techniques in certain rounds of active learning, which happens due to over sampling of noisy examples in those rounds.

-Additional experiments for different levels of noise can be found in Table~\ref{tab:cifar-different-noise}.
-Further, Table~\ref{tab:time} show the time taken by different active learning algorithms to complete 10 rounds of acquisition on a Tesla V100 GPU.
+Additional experiments for different levels of noise can be found in Table \ref{tab:cifar-different-noise}, and Table \ref{tab:time} shows the time taken by different active learning algorithms to complete 10 rounds of acquisition on a Tesla V100 GPU.
 We see that \textsc{LHD} takes much less time compared to the diversity-based techniques, viz.
 BADGE and CORESET.